EricThomson/pandastim/readme.md

 ### To do (medium term)

-- Add automatic handling of data types: not everything will be of type `T_unsigned_byte`.
-You will have 2 byte, 1 byte, rgb, etc..
-You need to deal with this.
-- how to change color of middle band?
+- Independent color of middle band.
 - Add drifting noise stimulus to drifting_fullfield examples.
 - Add expanding or contracting circle or both (very different from drifter! this will be a scaling-based dynamic stimulus)
 - Add contrast to sine